cult-of-coders/meteor-tuts/source/chapters/3/persistence-layer.md

 So instead of creating hooks for every collection, it's easier to define a behaviour and re-use it.

-Please read about it on these links: https://github.com/zimme/meteor-collection-behaviours/
+Please read about it:
+https://github.com/zimme/meteor-collection-behaviours/

-For storage, I think it's fine to just attachBehaviours where you store the collection:
+I think it's fine to just attachBehaviours where you store the collection:

 ```js
 // file: /imports/db/posts/collection.js